ntclark/PostScript/EnVisioNateSW_Renderer/rendererDemo/Readme.md

 >This project actually came about as I was building my [PostScript Interpreter](../../PostScriptInterpreter) project.
 Font handling in that project had been delegated to my [Font Manager](../../EnVisioNateSW_FontManager) and *that* became a valuable product in it's own right.
 >
->But I struggled to find an unerstandable example of rasterizing fonts.
+>But I struggled to find an understandable example of rasterizing fonts.
 I spent a few weeks with freetype, but ultimately I gave up and started looking for either a) a decent explanation and example of rasterizing theory, or b) a *native* implemenation built-in to the
 Windows API.
 I have no qualms using something from an Operating System - that is, after all, what Operating Systems are for, the more complete of them should expose those technologies that they obviously have within them for all of us to use.